AcheronProject/AcheronDocs/docs/acheron_setup/acheron_setup.md

 # Acheron Project Keyboard Creator

+**By Gondolindrim**

+---
-A tool to create a KiCAD keyboard project using the Acheron Libraries.

-This keyboard creator tool also encloses the tolerances and rules used for the Acheron Project in the keyboard PCB projects, uniformizing their design.
+AcheronSetup is a tool to create a KiCAD keyboard project using the Acheron Libraries.
+It also encloses the tolerances and rules used for the Acheron Project in the keyboard PCB projects, uniformizing their design.
+The numbers used aim to be a *somewhat factory-agnostic* set of rules which can make the PCBs designed using them possible of being manufactured in a myriad of factories.

-## Introduction
+## 1 Introduction

 The Keyboard Creator is a GNU Makefile-based tool to create a KiCAD keyboard project.
 Its dependencies are git and the ssh to operate remote repositories in a GNU environment.
 This Makefile has been developed and tested in bash using GNU Makefile; no other platform or terminal was tested.

-## Usage
+## 2 Usage

+There are two ways to use the files.
+The first is by straight out copying the template files and using them, which is not recommended because these depend on specific libraries to work; however that might be, they are still usable with some small adapting.

-Clone the repository and open a terminal; then run ```make create```.
+The usage intended for the Acheron Setup tool is by using the Makefile script, which can be done by cloning the repository and opening a terminal; then runing ```make create```.

 This will, in this order,